CivicKnowledge/rowpipe/README.rst

 - header_d.
 The header for the column in the output row.
 - i_d.
 The index of the column in the output row

+... and there is a whole lot more.
+This documentation is woefully incomplete ...

 Notes
 -----